SaadUrRehmanBaig/Data-vizualisation/EU27_Tourism_Recovery_Presentation.md

 *"This analysis proves that data isn't just numbers—it's narrative.
 Every chart tells a story, every trend reveals truth, every visualization validates experience."*

 ### **It's a Story About Europe**
-*"The EU27 didn't just recover individually—they recovered together.
+*"The EU didn't just recover individually—they recovered together.
 This is a story about unity, cooperation, and shared resilience."*

 ### **It's a Story About Hope**
 *"If tourism can come back from a 65% collapse, what can't come back?
 If an industry built on human connection can survive a pandemic that prevented human connection, what's impossible?"*